dask/dask/docs/source/slicing.rst

 *  Slicing one ``dask.array`` with another ``x[x > 0]``
 *  Slicing with lists in multiple axes  ``x[[1, 2, 3], [3, 2, 1]]``

-Both of these are straighforward to add though.
+Both of these are straightforward to add though.
 If you have a use case then raise an issue.